paulprice85/ucb_elk_project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web-1 : 10.0.0.8
+- Web-2 : 10.0.0.7

+Both servers are running Ubuntu and Apache Web Services and are primarly functioning as DVWA Web Servers.

 We have installed the following Beats on these machines:

-- _TODO: Specify which Beats you successfully installed_
+- FileBeats
+- MetricBeats

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- FileBeats monitors the log files or locations that you specify, collects log events, and forwards them to Logstash (The 'L' in ELK) for indexing.

+- MetricBeats collects metrics from the system and services running on the server and forwards them to Logstash.
+Apache is an example of one of these services.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook to deploy the ELK stack, you will need to have an Ansible control node already configured and any machines you want to monitor deployed.
+You will also need to make sure any network controls allow SSH access to the control node.
+You may want to restrict this to a specific system (i.e. a JumpBox) and setup a public key for access.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ansible-config.yml file to /etc/ansible.
-- Update the _____ file to include...
+- Update the ansible.cfg file to include **remote_user = AdminUser** (i.e. the admin user you setup on the destination server).
+A copy of of our file has been included in this repo as an example.
+- Update the /etc/ansible/host file with a section called [elk].
+It should look something like this but with the IP of your destination server.
+A copy of our file has been included in this repo.
+    - [elk]
+    - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook (ansible-config.yml), The format for running the playbook is **ansible-playbook ansible-config.yml**, and navigate to http://ElkServerIP:5061 to verify the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- **note** during our setup we found that the Apache install errored out because we already had installed it.
+Modifying the section for apache2 to include **state: present** instead of state: absent allowed our playbook to complete successfully.

+### Installing FileBeat and MetricBeat on your monitored servers
+Assuming you already have web servers deployed that you want to monitor we have provided two playbooks and config files for installing FileBeat and MetricBeat.

+- filebeat-config.yml and filebeat-playbook.yml
+- metricbeat-config.yml and metricbeat-playbook.yml

+The install is similiar to the Elk install except you must make sure to include your webservers in the [webserver] section of the hosts file.
+The two beat playbooks are configured to install to any server in the [webservers] section of the hosts file.
+Remember to copy all 4 files to /etc/ansible/ folder on your Ansible control node.